airbytehq/airbyte/docs/tutorials/toy-connector.md

 #### Implementing Discover

-The `discover` command, described in the [Airbyte Specification](https://docs.airbyte.io/architecture/airbyte-specification#discover), outputs a Catalog, a struct which declares the Streams and Fields \(Airbyte's equivalents of tables and columns\) output by the connector and the sync modes they support.
-For more information on those concepts, see [Airbyte Specification](../architecture/airbyte-specification.md).
-For this tutorial, we'll assume familiarity with those concepts.
+The `discover` command outputs a Catalog, a struct that declares the Streams and Fields \(Airbyte's equivalents of tables and columns\) output by the connector.
+It also includes metadata around which features a connector supports (e.g. which sync modes).
+In other words it describes what data is available in the source.
+If you'd like to read a bit more about this concept check out our [Beginner's Guide to the Airbyte Catalog](beginners-guide-to-catalog.md) or for a more detailed treatment read the [Airbyte Specification](../architecture/airbyte-specification.md).

 The data output by this connector will be structured in a very simple way.
 This connector outputs records belonging to exactly one Stream \(table\).
 Each record contains three Fields \(columns\): `date`, `price`, and `stock_ticker`, corresponding to the price of a stock on a given day.